cliffhall/Fismo/docs/dev/setup.md

 nav_order: 1
 ---
 # Environment Setup
-The stack is a simple one:
+For the Fismo project, the stack is a simple one:
 * Solidity
 * JavaScript
 * Node/NPM